|

 Ankündigung (Deutsch / German):

-gibt nur das Schnittstellenprotokoll „coscom v3“ für medizinische
+h/p/cosmos gibt nur das Schnittstellenprotokoll coscom® v3

-Anwendungen frei und bestätigt die -seit dem 21.03.2010 (MDD /
+medizinische Anwendungen frei und bestätigt die -seit dem 21.03.2010 (MDD

-v3 nach den Normen EN 62304 (Medizingeräte-Software;
+coscom v3 und coscom v4 nach den Normen

-Medizinprodukte) sowie die Einhaltung eines sehr hohen Sicherheitsstandards.
+Risikomanagements auf Medizinprodukte) sowie die Einhaltung eines sehr hohen Sicherheitsstandards.

 Alle